awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 ![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-lambda-action-add-2-inprog-pol.png)![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[An AWS Lambda action running through a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 After you have finished experimenting with the Lambda function, consider removing it from your pipeline, deleting it from AWS Lambda, and deleting the role from IAM to avoid possible charges\.
-For more information, see [Edit a Pipeline in AWS CodePipeline](pipelines-edit.md), [Delete a Pipeline in AWS CodePipeline](pipelines-delete.md), and [Deleting Roles or Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html)\.
+For more information, see [Edit a Pipeline in CodePipeline](pipelines-edit.md), [Delete a Pipeline in CodePipeline](pipelines-delete.md), and [Deleting Roles or Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html)\.

 ## Example JSON Event<a name="actions-invoke-lambda-function-json-event-example"></a>

-The following example shows a sample JSON event sent to Lambda by AWS CodePipeline\.
+The following example shows a sample JSON event sent to Lambda by CodePipeline\.
 The structure of this event is similar to the response to the `[GetJobDetails API](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_GetJobDetails.html)`, but without the `actionTypeId` and `pipelineContext` data types\.
 Two action configuration details, `FunctionName` and `UserParameters`, are included in both the JSON event and the response to the `GetJobDetails` API\.
 The values in *red italic text* are examples or explanations, not real values\.

 ```
 {